mothur/mothur.github.io/_wiki/sogin_data_analysis.md

 ## Data availability

-The V6 sequence tags are available from the author\'s [MBL website](https://jbpc.mbl.edu/research_supplements/g454/20060412-private/) as a zip file.
+The V6 sequence tags are available from the author's [MBL website](https://jbpc.mbl.edu/research_supplements/g454/20060412-private/) as a zip file.
 You can see the metadata in [Table 1](https://www.pnas.org/content/103/32/12115/T1.expansion.html) of their paper.
-The decompressed folder will be called **supplemental** - rename it to something more meaningful like \"sogin\".
+The decompressed folder will be called **supplemental** - rename it to something more meaningful like "sogin".
 Opening the sogin folder you will see two folders - original-data and updated-20080221.
 The updated folder contains the result of a reanalysis of the raw sequences resulting in a total of more than 222,000 V6 tags.
 These are the